A pretty courtyard in Chinon

-After another half hour or so of touring the flat and unintersting countryside, we finally arrived at the "hamlet" we were looking for and the house.
+After another half hour or so of touring the flat and uninteresting countryside, we finally arrived at the "hamlet" we were looking for and the house.
 The one picture in the information sheet showed a smart tuffeau fireplace, giving the impression of a nicely renovated house.
 As per normal the reality was completely different.
 The "salon" was a huge, almost windowless room of enormous proportions and completely unfinished.
 The fireplace was the only nice bit in the whole house.
 It was not cheap and the cost of all the work that needed doing would put it way over our budget.
-It also had a substantial garden but within moments of us arriving, the neighbour appeared and offered to sell us his orchard as well.
+It also had a substantial garden but within moments of us arriving, the neighbour appeared and offered to sell us his orchard as well!

 At least it had walls